root-project/web/manual/getting_started_with_root/index.md

 root[0] .x demos.C
 ```

 A window is displayed.
-Here you can try out different demos.
+Here you can try out the different demos.

 ### Source code of ROOT tutorials